 While still holding the steering wheel, his head fell onto his hands.
-After a few moments Mitch sat back.
+After a few moments Mitch fell back in his seat.
 He ran his hands through his hair as he exhaled heavily, then pushed a button to kill the vehicle’s engine.

 After lifting his keys, phone and wallet, Mitch climbed out.
-He used the torch from his mobile phone to inspect the damage to the driver’s side of his new pride and joy.
+He used his mobile phone torch to inspect the damage to the driver’s side of his new pride and joy.
 He shook a disapproving head as he ran a hand over the deep gouges in the car’s paint work, some of which exposed bare metal.